LiorKri/restful-illusive-zoo-service/Zoo/README.md

-# Illusive Zoo Management REST API
+# Illusive Zoo Management REST API Service

 This is a RESTful web service application implemented using Spring MVC and Java.
 The service provides an in-memory zoo management service with the following capabilities: